ParallelMaths/parallel/pages/8-08-computer-music.md

 ## 5. An odd house

 ::: problem id=5_1 marks=2
 __5.1.__ A house has four walls.
 All the walls face south.
 Where is the house?
+The answer consists of a 5-letter word and a 4-letter word.

 <input type="text" solution="North Pole" placeholder="????? ????"/>